Mercerenies/gdlisp/doc/readthedocs/reference/expressions.rst

 the built-in function ``load`` but performs the act of loading at compile-time.
 It is an error if the pathname does not point to a file.

-Note that, in GDLisp, most ``preload`` calls should be replaced with ``use`` directives.
-See :ref:`imports` for details. ``preload`` can be used in situations (such as macro expansion) where the name being loaded may not be known at definition time but will be known before compilation is complete.
+..
+Tip:: In GDLisp, most ``preload`` calls should be replaced with
+         ``use`` directives.
+See :ref:`imports` for details.
+         ``preload`` can be used in situations (such as macro expansion) where the name being loaded may not be known at definition time but will be known before compilation is complete.

 ``break`` Forms
 ^^^^^^^^^^^^^^^